freealise/freealise/AudioNoise.md

 can be algorithmic with allpass and comb filters
 convolver for custom filtering

+whistle through a set of delays controlled by base frequency to lower octave and add harmonics

 frequency, phase and impulse response in visualizer

 (I'd make a formant filter, even with consonants